airswap/airswap-about/instant-beta/orders-and-signatures.md

 ### Using `ecdsa_raw_sign`

-To sign the order, you'll need to create hashes of the encoded types.
+To sign the order, you'll need to create hashes of the encoded types, as well as the domain separator (used at the final step). `SWAP_DOMAIN` and `SWAP_VERSION` should be set to `SWAP` and `2`, respectively.

 ```python
 SWAP_TYPES = {